evandrocoan/ITE/README.md

 # ITE - Integrated Toolset Environment

-The goal is to create a stable set of packages which can work together, leading your Sublime Text to be able to program/develop any language you ever need to.
+The goal is to create a Stable set of packages which can work together, leading your Sublime Text to be able to program/develop any language you ever need to.

-Currently it is under heavy development.
+Either its Stable or
+its Development version have been Stable for some time.
+Anyone interested in using it, can just follow the installation instructions at the **[Installation](#installation-go-to-top)** section.

-Anyone interested in contributing, can just do so by installing the development version of this project, and then creating an awesome package for Sublime Text, which can be used and is missing in this project.
+Any interested in contributing, can just do so by creating a new issue with your new ideias or issues.

-You can check our [issue tracker](https://github.com/evandrocoan/ITE/issues) for a list of issues to be worked on.
+You can check the [issue tracker](https://github.com/evandrocoan/ITE/issues) for a list of issues to be worked on.
 Note,
-there are several issues I already fixed, but forgot to close.
+there are some issues I already fixed, just forgot to close them yet.

 ## Table of Contents